A Selected Chronological Bibliography of Biology and Medicine

 Georges Léopold Chrétien Frédéric Dagobert Cuvier (FR) and

-rock strata in the Paris Basin that the relative position of a layer is an
+sedimentary rock strata in the Paris Basin that the relative position of a

 Lorenzo Romano Amedeo Carlo Avogadro (IT) proposed that two equal